Olav Nilsson: Background

 Olav was one of the members of the Skanke family who went on to serve as knights of first the Norwegian and later the Dano-Norwegian kings.
 He is first mentioned in written sources in 1424, as a royal official in the city of Trondheim.
 Later on Olav became a wealthy landowner in both Norway and Denmark and was made a knight in 1430, together with his brother Peder.
-The king who declared the brothers to be knights was Eric of Pomerania.
+The king who declared the brothers to be knights was Erik of Pomerania.
 Olav was also a member of the Norwegian Riksråd.

 Some time after 1430 Olav married Elisabeth Eskildsdatter from Scania, a lady of high nobility who had the right to use in her coat-of-arms the Royal Lion of Denmark.
 The marriage of Olav and Elisabeth was one of equal partners, this as Elisabeth personally owned large properties in Scania and was of strong will and determination.
 Elisabeth's position in the marriage would be clearly portrayed in the pivotal role she was to play in many of the dramatic events that took place in the latter stages of Olav's life.